ruthtillman/ASpaceASnake/README.md

 Note: Admin rights seem to be needed to run these updates.

+## Download Data from Subject Records - download-subject-data.py

+Generic script to get all subject IDs and download.
+Downloads data to a CSV while allowing one to specify filtering criteria and also fields downloaded.
+Can be adapted to get various fields.

 ## Future Work

 * Update logging when ASnake updates logging methods